Skip to main content

 Online Book Group: Revelations of Divine Love by Julian of Norwich

-Each week Canon Emma will begin with a brief introduction followed by discussion and then concluding with a prayer.
+Each week Canon Emma began with a brief introduction followed by an interactive discussion and then concluding with a prayer.

-Week One (21 May) - Introduction and the first revelation: Chapters 1 to 9 - Session recording
+Week One (21 May) - Introduction and the first revelation: Chapters 1 to 9 - Watch session introduction

-Week Two (28 May) - Showings of the Cross: Chapters 10 to 21 - Session recording
+Week Two (28 May) - Showings of the Cross: Chapters 10 to 21 - Watch session introduction

-Week Three (4 June) - Visions of Salvation: Chapters 22 to 29 - Session recording
+Week Three (4 June) - Visions of Salvation: Chapters 22 to 29 - Watch session introduction

-Week Four (11 June) - All Shall be well: Chapters 30 to 40 - Session recording
+Week Four (11 June) - All Shall be well: Chapters 30 to 40 - Watch session introduction

-Please note, due to family reasons Canon Emma is unable to hold the book groups originally scheduled for 18 June and 2 July.
-The revised dates are as follows:
+Please note, due to family reasons Canon Emma was unable to hold the book groups originally scheduled for 18 June and 2 July.
+The revised dates were as follows:

-Week Five (25 June) - United to God through prayer: Chapters 41 to 50 See recording
+Week Five (25 June) - United to God through prayer: Chapters 41 to 50 - Watch session introduction

 For future suggestions of spiritual books for the group to read please email Canon Emma at [email protected]